 - the distinctive research challenge you will address over 14 years, this should include a clear challenge statement that articulates your challenge in no more than 50 to 100 words

-- how your proposed MRC CoRE it is positioned in relation to other research efforts in the field, nationally and internationally
+- how your proposed MRC CoRE is positioned in relation to other research efforts in the field, nationally and internationally

 - how the challenge is aligned with the MRC mission